broadinstitute/warp/website/docs/Pipelines/Ultima_Genomics_Whole_Genome_Germline_Pipeline/README.md

 | pipeline_version | N/A | String that describes the pipeline version number. | String |

 #### Reference files
-Reference files, such as the hg38- and dbSNP-related files are located in a public google bucket.
-See the [example input configuration file](https://github.com/Ultimagen/warp-private/blob/jukebox-refactor/pipelines/broad/dna_seq/germline/single_sample/ugwgs/input_files/UltimaGenomicsWholeGenomeGermline.inputs.json) for cloud locations.
+Reference files, such as the hg38- and dbSNP-related files are located in a public Google bucket.
+See the [example input configuration file](https://github.com/broadinstitute/warp/blob/develop/pipelines/broad/dna_seq/germline/single_sample/ugwgs/input_files/UltimaGenomicsWholeGenomeGermline.inputs.json) for cloud locations.

 ## UG_WGS tasks and tools

-The [UG_WGS workflow](https://github.com/Ultimagen/warp-private/blob/jukebox-refactor/pipelines/broad/dna_seq/germline/single_sample/ugwgs/UltimaGenomicsWholeGenomeGermline.wdl) imports additional WDL scripts that contain the different workflow tasks.
-When applicable, links are provided in the summary section below.
+The [UG_WGS workflow](https://github.com/broadinstitute/warp/blob/develop/pipelines/broad/dna_seq/germline/single_sample/ugwgs/UltimaGenomicsWholeGenomeGermline.wdl) imports additional WDL scripts that contain the different workflow tasks.
+When applicable, links to these additional WDL scripts (subtasks/subworkflows) are provided in the summary section below.

-* To see specific tool parameters, select the task WDL link in the table; then find the task and view the `command {}` section of the task in the WDL script.
+* Workflow tasks use different software tools to manipulate the workflow input data.
+To see specific tool parameters, select the task WDL link in the table; then find the task and view the `command {}` section of the task in the WDL script.

 * To view or use the exact tool software, see the task's Docker image which is specified in the task WDL `input {}` section as `String docker =`.